 - How to address potentially dangerous and questionable behavior among your guests, including over-consumption of alcohol and situations potentially involving sexual assault and safe ways to intervene

 Please note that first-year students are not allowed to attend the training or serve as Sober Party Monitors.

-You only need to complete one training each calendar year.
+You only need to complete TIPS training once during your time at Hopkins.
 Registration is required.
 Registration will close once capacity is reached after which you will be placed on a waiting list or asked to select another session.
 Also, if there are less than five people signed up we reserve the right to cancel that session.

 Once you have registered, please plan to arrive at the training on time.
 If you arrive after the training starts, you will have to attend another session in order to be certified and receive your t-shirt.